 10 Healthy Habits For How To Get An ADHD Diagnosis UK

-You may be referred to the NHS ADHD assessment by your GP.
+How to Get an ADHD Diagnosis in the UKYou may be referred to the NHS ADHD assessment by your GP.
 If you're waiting for for a long time, ask your GP to use Right to Choose law which gives patients the right to choose their provider.

 A psychiatrist will examine you through a structured interview, and will focus on the different areas of life that your symptoms impact on.
 They will request evidence, including childhood histories school reports may be requested.